jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

     IP packet)
   - UDP includes IPv4 **pseudoheader** in checksum to detect truncated IP packet

-## Reliable Data Transfer

-- reliable data transfer is fundamentally important problem in networking and applies at transport layer, link layer, application layer
-- service abstraction provided to upper layers is a reliable channel through which data can be transferred
-  - reliable channel: no data bits corrupted, all data delivered in order sent/

 ## DDoS

 - Distributed denial of service attack